-- Properly follow the state diagram. - Adhere to the flow control window. - Re-transmit reasonably.
-Calculate SRTT and RTO. - Send data reliably.
-Files sent across your network should arrive at the other end identical to how they were sent, even if the links in between the two nodes are lossy. - Follow the RFC in corner cases. - Demonstrate interoperability with at least one group, different than the group you used in the Milestone.
-You won't be penalized if it's the other group's fault.
+- Properly follow the state diagram.

+- Adhere to the flow control window.

+- Re-transmit reasonably.
+Calculate SRTT and RTO.

+- Send data reliably.
+Files sent across your network should arrive at the other end identical to how they were sent, even if the links in between the two nodes are lossy.

+- Follow the RFC in corner cases.

-The idea is that having full basic functionality means that any existing valid TCP implementation should be able to talk with yours and eventually get data across, regardless of how faulty the link is5.
+The idea is that having full basic functionality means that any existing valid TCP implementation should be able to talk with yours and eventually get data across, regardless of how faulty the link is.

-4.3 Performance - 25%
+5.4 Performance and Documentation -20%